A High-Resolution Landscape Dataset for Concept-Based XAI With Application to Species Distribution Models: Distribution maps

+CerberusCNN is a convolutional architecture with three parallel branches to capture spatial features at multiple scales, as illustrated in Fig~\ref{fig_cerberuscnn}.
+Each branch processes the input through two convolutional blocks with distinct kernel sizes (3, 5, and 7).
+The first convolutional block applies an initial max-pooling layer with distinct sizes (2, 4, and 8), while the second convolutional block applies a max-pooling layer of size 2 for all branches.
+The two blocks are separated by a batch normalization layer.
+Features are then aggregated via 2D global average pooling, concatenated, and processed through a classification head consisting of two dense layers (256 and 128 neurons) with intermediate dropout (0.5 and 0.3).
+It has approximately 270k learnable parameters.

-\subsection{Distribution maps}
+\section{Distribution maps}

-We created distribution maps for Plecoptera and Trichoptera for each study site using CerberusCNN.
+We created distribution maps (see Fig. \ref{fig_distribution_maps}) for Plecoptera and Trichoptera for each study site using CerberusCNN.
 To achieve this, we extract 512 $\times$ 512 patches and make a prediction for each pixel using a sliding window.

-\subsection{Full details for Robust TCAV and relative importance}
+\section{Full details for Robust TCAV and relative importance}

-\subsubsection{Step-by-step implementation.}
+\subsection{Step-by-step implementation.}